Zeycrow/Kingdom-Hearts-loot-filter-custom-sounds/README.md

 Check your chat box, it'll tell you whether the Filter loaded successfully, the name + the version of the filter and the time of the last update, which should coincide with the time you created the filter

-Have fun with your new Tings and Shwings, I hope they'll bring you as much joy as they brought me! ;D
+Have fun with your new Tings and Shwings, I hope they'll bring you as much joy as they brought to me! ;D